wifi

 The sos.management.wifi

-API groups together methods for managing Wi-Fi.
+API groups together methods for managing Wi-Fi setup on the device.

 Internal state